-Good as all this is, these attributes alone have not been enough so far to propel IPv6 into broad scale deployment, and there has been considerable enthusiasm to discover additional reasons to deploy IPv6.
-Unfortunately most of these reasons fall into the category of myth, and in looking at V6 its probably a good idea, as well as fair sport, to expose some of these myths as well.
+Good as all this is, these attributes alone have not been enough so far to propel IPv6 into broad-scale deployment, and consequently there has been considerable enthusiasm to discover additional reasons to deploy IPv6.
+Unfortunately, most of these reasons fall into the category of myth, and in looking at IPv6 it is probably a good idea, as well as fair sport, to expose some of these myths as well.

-IPv6 is More Secure
+"IPv6 Is More Secure"

 A common claim is that IPv6 is more "secure" than IPv4.
-It's more accurate to indicate that IPv6 is no more or less secure than IPv4.
-Both IPv4 and IPv6 offer the potential to undertake secure transactions across the network, and both protocols are potentially superior than attempting to undertake highly secure transactions in the face of various forms of active middleware such as NATs.
-Yes, the IPv6 specification includes as mandatory support for Authentication and Encapsulating Security Payload extension headers, but no, there is no 'mandatory to use" sticker associated with these extension headers, and, like IPv4 IPSEC, it is left to the application and the user to determine whether to deploy security measures at the network transport level.
-So, to claim that V6 is somehow implicitly superior to V4 is an overly enthusiastic claim that falls into the category of "IPv6 myth".
+It is more accurate to indicate that IPv6 is no more or less secure than IPv4.
+Both IPv4 and IPv6 offer the potential to undertake secure transactions across the network, and both protocols are potentially highly capable in attempting to undertake highly secure transactions.
+Yes, the IPv6 specification includes as mandatory support for Authentication and Encapsulating Security Payload extension headers, but no, there is no "mandatory to use" sticker associated with these extension headers, and, like IPv4 IP Security (IPSec), it is left to the application and the user to determine whether to deploy security measures at the network transport level.
+So, to claim that IPv6 is somehow implicitly superior to IPv4 is an overly enthusiastic claim that falls into the category of "IPv6 myth."